Title

 The Armed Forces Death Gratuity and Disability Pension Act of 1951 provides benefits to the surviving family members of officers and enlisted men who die or become disabled in the line of duty and active service, including a gratuity of three thousand pesos and disability pensions based on the degree of disability.

-The short title of Republic Act No. 610 is the "Armed Forces Death Gratuity and Disability Pension Act of 1951."
+The Act shall be known and cited as the “Armed Forces Death Gratuity and Disability Pension Act of 1951.”

-Under this Act, 'officer' means any commissioned officer of the Armed Forces of the Philippines or Philippine Constabulary, whether regular or reserve, probationary second lieutenant, cadet of the Philippine Military Academy, and aviation or naval cadet.
+Commissioned officers of the Armed Forces of the Philippines or Philippine Constabulary (regular or reserve), probationary second lieutenant, cadet of the PMA, and aviation or naval cadet.

-If a beneficiary dies before final settlement, his or her share passes to intestate heirs under the Civil Code.
+The beneficiary’s share passes to the intestate heirs under the Civil Code.

-Employment of a pensionee in any government service or government-owned corporation automatically terminates the pension right, but this right is revived upon separation from such employment.
+Employment automatically terminates the pensionee’s right under the Act, but it is automatically revived upon separation from such employment.

 Analyze Cases Smarter, Faster